 In my town of origin, in Austria, we have a feast called Knödelfest.
 Every year in September people travel from near and far just to be part of this delicious event.
-The feast boasts with the longest knödel table in the world (300 m long) and 22000 Knödel in 22 different flavours are prepared for the visiting crowds on this day.
-2011 was the 30 year anniversary of the Knödelfeast and over the years it has just been getting bigger and better with the whole town transforming into a huge open air Guesthouse.
+The feast boasts with the longest knödel table in the world (300 m long) and 22000 Knödel in 22 different flavors are prepared for the visiting crowds on this day.
+2011 was the 30 year anniversary of the Knödelfeast and over the years it has just been getting bigger and better with the whole town transforming into a huge open-air Guesthouse.

 September is the month when farmers bring back their cows from the mountains.
-Over the summer they are kept in Alms, which are mountain farm houses.
+Over the summer they are kept in Alms, which are mountain farmhouses.
 So, in September we celebrate the Almfeast weeks and the Knödel feast is the highlight and main event of this celebrations.

 - 200 grams White Bread